 - Combine salt and pepper in a little bowl.

-- Place chicken on plate and sprinkle both sides with the salt and pepper mixture, ensure you get some under the skin.
+- Drizzle chicken with olive oil and rub all over.
+Sprinkle both sides with the salt and pepper mixture (make sure to get some under the skin too).

 - Grill chicken skin-side down on direct heat (directly over flame) for 4-6 minutes and then flip.

 - Cook on other side until internal temp reaches 165 degrees F. (use a meat thermometer).

 - Remove from gill and let rest for 5-10 minutes before serving.

-- Meat Thermometer: Having a meat thermometer is SO helpful when cooking with meat, especially chicken which has to reach an internal temp (at the thickest part) of 165 before it is safe to eat.
+- Meat Thermometer: Having a meat thermometer is SO helpful when cooking meat, especially chicken which has to reach an internal temp (at the thickest part of the meat) of 165 before it is safe to eat.
 If you DON’T have a meat thermometer, you know your chicken is done when the juices run clear once you remove it from the grill.
-I would highly recommend purchasing a meat thermometer, especially for bone-in chicken thighs and large chicken breasts as they seem to b the hardest to really cook all the way through.

 - Cook Time Listed: Note that the total cook time listed is 8 minutes – this is for boneless chicken thighs.
 Bone-in chicken thighs will be closer to 10-13 minutes, depending upon how thick they are.